georgiee/origami/LOG.md

 ```

 So and how does this work?
 Well the bird base just works!!
 This is an awesome feeling as it means my algorithms are just working very good to this point.
-The only thing is: When I switch over to the crane playbook which is the bird base + crane specifics it fails at the moment where it tris to do a index based reflection.
+The only thing is: When I switch over to the crane playbook which is the bird base + crane specifics it fails at the moment where it tries to do a index based reflection.

 This means: My indices are not the same as in the given file format (I think because I'm not tidying up empty polygons yet)
 and even if I manually select the correct polygon index to reflect it is just doing nothing.
 So back to debug mode.
 But that's half of the fun isn't it ?! 🙌

 Funny bug in `reflectIndex`.
 I don't break the inner loop over the selection.
 So I basically search over every index.
 Then I iterate over the whole list of involved polygons (selected). if some of them contains the vertex
 it's involved in the selected polygon folding action.
-But if I don't cancel the inner loop I immediately reflect my vertex back and nothign happens.
+But if I don't cancel the inner loop I immediately reflect my vertex back and nothing happens.
 Stupid🤦‍♀️

 Ok it seems that every base function (reflect, fold) is working now.
 Reading the existing save files form the other app works too